 - Check the relevant Events for Incoming MIME Graduate Students.

-- Review courses taught by School of MIME faculty, the courses required for your area of interest, and select courses to take in your first term.
+- Review courses taught by MIME faculty, the courses required for your area of interest, and select courses to take in your first term.
 Verify that you satisfy the course prerequisites and that there are no schedule conflicts.

 - Meet with the appropriate research faculty member to discuss your proposed course schedule.
 If you have GRA offer and know your faculty mentor (major professor), please contact that person directly.
 If you do not have a faculty mentor (major professor), please contact the appropriate faculty member listed below: